unoplatform/uno.toolkit.ui/doc/material-migration.md

 uid: Toolkit.Migration.Material2.0
 ---

-# Updating Material Toolkit Version
+# Upgrading Material Toolkit Version

-## Updating to Material Toolkit v6
+## Upgrading to Material Toolkit v6

 Material Toolkit v6 contains a dependency on [Uno Material](Uno.Themes.Material.GetStarted) which, as of its v5 release, introduces breaking changes that can affect applications using the Material Toolkit.
-Refer to the [Uno Material v5 migration documentation](xref:Uno.Themes.Material.Migration#updating-to-unothemes-v50) for further information.
+Refer to the [Uno Material v5 upgrade documentation](xref:Uno.Themes.Material.Migration#upgrading-to-uno-themes-v50) for further information.

 ### Opacity and brushes